SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 The coupling between the modes occurs when the electromagnetic fields (the superposition of their the modes obtained from Eq. :eq:`AzimuthalDecomposition1`) interact with the particles, which in turn create the sources for Eqs. :eq:`MaxwellEqsAzimuthalModes`, i.e. the azimuthal components :math:`\tilde{J}^m` of their current density.

-Indeed, the azimuthal decomposition concerns only the grid quantities (EM fields and current densities), but particles evolve in a full three dimensional space.
+Indeed, the azimuthal decomposition concerns only the grid quantities (EM fields and current densities), but macro-particles evolve in a full three dimensional space.
 Their positions and momenta are defined with 3D cartesian coordinates.
 At each iteration, they are evolved in the phase space as in a 3D simulation, using the 3D cartesian electromagnetic fields reconstructed from Eq. :eq:`AzimuthalDecomposition1`.
 The angle :math:`\theta` of each particle is computed from its position to know the total electromagnetic field acting on it (reconstructed from Eq. :eq:`AzimuthalDecomposition1` ).